 Sympathy.
 Sympathy is related to pity.
 It is a way of implying that whatever is happening to you doesn’t happen to me.

 Comparative Suffering.
 Comparing one’s suffering to another either by inflating or deflating our own suffering compared to others.
 For example, “My husband died, and that grief is worse than the grief over missing your daughter’s wedding.”
 Or “I’m not allowed to talk about how disappointed I am about my job changing because my friend just found out that his wife has COVID.”

 Shame.
-A feeling that I am bad, not my behavior.
-It is an intensely painful feeling of believing that we are flawed and therefore unworthy of love, belonging, and connection.
-We keep shame hidden because we believe we deserve to feel that way and are not enough.
+A feeling that I am bad rather than my behavior.
+It is an intensely painful feeling that we are flawed and therefore unworthy of love, belonging, and connection.
+We keep shame hidden because we believe we are not enough and deserve to feel ashamed of who we are.
 Examples include raging at my kids, bankruptcy, and DUIs.

 Perfectionism.
-It is about trying to earn approval and acceptance.
-It is the feeling that if I can look perfect, live perfectly, work perfectly, and do everything perfectly, I can avoid or minimize the painful feelings of shame, judgment, and blame.
-Shame comes from perfectionism.
+Perfectionism is about trying to earn approval and acceptance.
+If I can look perfect, live perfectly, work perfectly, and do everything perfectly, perhaps I can avoid or minimize the painful feelings of shame, judgment, and blame.
+Perfectionism is a product of shame.

 Guilt.
 Doing or not doing something that goes against our values.
 It is a feeling that I behaved badly.
-This discomfort of cognitive dissonance can be a force for positive change.
+The discomfort of cognitive dissonance can be a force for positive change.

 Humiliation.
 Someone belittled me, and I felt disgusted with myself and unworthy of connection, but it was unfair, and I didn’t deserve this.